How to Handle Sales Rejection: Ultimate Guide for B2B Sales

 7) Celebrate small wins

-In sales, it’s easy to focus on the big deals, but the small wins — even landing a promising meeting or moving a prospect further along — deserve to be celebrated.
+In sales, it’s easy to focus on the big deals, but for a sales professional, the small wins — even landing a promising meeting or moving a prospect further along — deserve to be celebrated.

 Acknowledging these victories keeps morale high and fuels long-term motivation.
 It’s about recognizing progress, not just the end goal.